timescale/docs/promscale/send-data/remote-write.md

 ### Using the Promscale endpoint with the Protobuf format

-1. Fetch the protocol buffer definition files [from the Prometheus GitHub repo][protobuf-definition].
+1. Fetch the protocol buffer definition files
+    [from the Prometheus GitHub repository][protobuf-definition].
 1. Compile the definitions into the structures of the programming language you're using.
-For instructions, see the [Google Protobuf tutorials][protobuf-tutorials].
+For instructions, see the
+    [Google Protobuf tutorials][protobuf-tutorials].
 1. Use the structures to construct requests to send to the Promscale write endpoint.
-For more information, see [a sample request written in Go][go-sample].
+For more information, see
+    [this sample request written in Go][go-sample].

 </procedure>